How to Record Past Customer Invoices

 Prerequisites:

-• Customer master data must exist in the system.
+• Customer master records must already exist in the system.

 Procedure: